List of English words of French origin: Historical context

 Most of the French vocabulary now appearing in English was borrowed in the centuries following the Norman Conquest of 1066, when England came under the rule of Norman-speaking peoples.
 After William the Conqueror had invaded England, subsequent rulers invaded other parts of the British Isles, distributing lands and property to Norman, Breton, Flemish, and French soldiers.
-As a result, Old French became the language of high culture and government, while Anglo-Norman French was widely used by the nobility.
+As a result, Old French became the language of high culture and government.
+With time, it evolved into Anglo-Norman French, a language widely used by the nobility and for legal affairs (See Law French).

 The use of French and Norman in the kingdom was "extremely important" from William the Conqueror's coronation in 1066 until 1260.

 Old English, which the vast majority of English people continued to speak, started to change due to the increasing number of borrowings from French, the language of the ruling elite.
-Over time this led to pairs of words, many of which belong in different language registers: artisan/craftsman, autumn/fall, cemetery/graveyard, commence/start, commerce/trade, continue/carry on, cry/weep, depart/leave, disengage/withdraw, encounter/meet, exchange/swap, fatigue/tire, fume/smoke, garment/clothes, maintain/uphold, mansion/house, marry/wed, menace/threat, pain/ache, plume/feather, present/gift, purchase/buy, revenue/income, sorcerer/wizard, sorceress/witch, table/board, timid/shy, vend/sell.
+Over time this led to pairs of words, many of which belong in different language registers: artisan/craftsman, autumn/fall, beverage/drink, cemetery/graveyard, commence/start, commerce/trade, continue/carry on, cry/weep, dame/lady, depart/leave, disengage/withdraw, encounter/meet, exchange/swap, fatigue/tire, fume/smoke, garment/clothes, maintain/uphold, mansion/house, marry/wed, menace/threat, odor/smell, pain/ache, people/folk, plume/feather, present/gift, purchase/buy, revenue/income, rob/steal, serpent/snake, sorcerer/wizard, sorceress/witch, table/board, timid/shy, vend/sell, sir, sire/lord.
 Walter Scott popularized the idea of the Anglo-Norman nobility eating the meats of the animals that Anglo-Saxon peasants had raised: beef/cow, mutton/sheep, veal/calf and pork/pig.
 In each case the word of French origin was only used in the kitchen.
-In fact this occurred centuries after the Norman conquest and might owe more to the enduring prestige of French cuisine than to a hypothetical specialization of tasks.
+In fact this occurred centuries after the Norman conquest (a modern example being escargot/snail) and might owe more to the enduring prestige of French cuisine than to a hypothetical specialization of tasks.